Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 -

-Understand the case background.
-Take notes while the interviewer reads you the case information.
-Pay close attention to the context, the company, and the specific objective.
+Understand the case background: take notes while the interviewer reads the case information.
+Pay close attention to the company, the context, and the specific objective

 -

-Ask clarifying questions.
-Ask 1 to 3 questions to clarify the objective, understand the company better, or define an unfamiliar term.
-For more detail, see my guide on clarifying questions to ask in a case interview.
+Ask clarifying questions: ask 1 to 3 questions to confirm the objective, understand the company, or define an unfamiliar term

 -